ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 Choose deterministic encryption when:

-- You need to detect duplicate IP addresses in encrypted form (e.g., for rate limiting)
+- Duplicate IP addresses need to be detected in encrypted form (e.g., for rate limiting)
 - Storage space is critical (produces only 16 bytes output)
 - Format preservation is required (output remains a valid IP address)
 - Correlation of the same address across records is acceptable